entitybtw/srt/README.md

 # Speech Recognition Tools (RU VERSION)
+## This project is my first Python project.
 Speech Recognition Tools is a Python script that assists in working with the SpeechRecognition module.

 ## Before starting the app, install the modules